The new CEO of Mercedes-Benz USA, Dietmar Exler, upon taking the role, said:

 I was surprised and I asked him if he had access to the “dealer service records”, he said “No”, he has access to Warranty records.
 So I told him that he should probably look at the dealer records to see what I am seeing and that I could send it to him if he gave me his email.
 He said he was not technical to understand dealer records, and refused to share his email (as he did on previous occasions).
 So I told him if he is the “Voice of Mercedes Benz USA” and the only person to take decisions in this regard he should probably look into this and be able to answer, how was this issue different from what was reported in Nov 2016.

-The next few minutes was the most interesting and pretty much sums up the support or service I got from Mercedes Benz USA.
+The next few minutes were the most interesting and pretty much sums up the support or service I got from Mercedes Benz USA.

 I asked the Executive Referral Manager for his full name, he refused to give me his full name and said he was not authorized to share his full name.

-He just used his first / nick name.
-I told him that he had all my contact details and all I had we as name and an extension number.
+He just used his first / nickname.
+I told him that he had all my contact details and all I had us as name and an extension number.
 And he never answered when I called that extension.
 I always got a call back from the 800 number.
 Other than that I had no way of reaching him or ask for any kind of escalation.

 He was getting ready to hang up, so I asked him to send me a letter or email with the details of the decision and on what basis the offer was rescinded.
 To that his response was “I will log the request” and I kept asking him what that means and he just kept repeating “I will log the request” did not confirm if I will get a letter in “snail mail” or email.

-The only mistake I did is to purchase Mercedes GL-450 and take it back to the deal for regular maintenance.
-And the service records and notes clearly indicates that this problem has been reported consistently on every visit since July 2016.
+The only mistake I did is to purchase Mercedes GL-450 and take it back to the dealer for regular maintenance.
+And the service records and notes clearly indicate that this problem has been reported consistently on every visit since July 2016.
 2 times while the vehicle was still under warranty and 2 times 6 months after warranty.

 As of this writing the codes were reset by the dealer, and I picked up the car on 11/16, and have been driving it since, and have not seen any error warnings on my dashboard yet, while the Oil and fuel are making their way into wiring and potentially damaging electronic components of the car, like they did since July 2016 or before.